nhjiejan/pollinate-demo/charts/README.md

 helm install pollinate-demo pollinate-demo
 ```

-get the IP of the loadbalancer by searching `kubectl get sv`
+get the IP of the loadbalancer by searching `kubectl get svc`

 You will then be able to access your loadbalanced application, navigate to your browser and search `http://<IP>:5000`